MohamedGalal-2/Posix-Complaint-Shell/README.md

 - Piping: Allows command piping.
 - Environment variables: Handles environment variables.
 - Background execution: Supports running processes in the background.
+- Home directory shortcut: Supports using ~ as the home directory.

 ### Examples
 Here are some example commands you can try in the shell: